ninadnale/Cricket-Data-Analysis-Pipeline/README.md

 # Cricket-Data-Analysis-Pipeline
-Building a cricket data analysis application leveraging Google Cloud Platform.
+Building a cricket data analysis application to get familiarized with building blocks for an ETL pipeline in the Google Cloud environment.

 # Architecture
 ![Architecture](images/architecture.jpeg)